victordujardin/victordujardin.github.io/_posts/2023-10-31-Check-out-my-portfolio.md

 ---

-Just check out my portfolio by clicking on the top right corner or by clicking on this [link](https://victordujardin.github.io/portfolio/).
+Just check out my portfolio by clicking on the top right corner or on this [link](https://victordujardin.github.io/portfolio/).